 Get Legal Assistance Today

-If you’ve been in an accident at work or have a worker’s compensation claim but feel you may need a worker’s compensation attorney, call the law office of Paul Giannetti today.
+If you live in New York and you’ve been in an accident at work or have a worker’s compensation claim but feel you may need a worker’s compensation attorney, call the law office of Paul Giannetti today.
 Get the worker’s compensation settlement that you deserve.
 Most insurance companies don’t operate in your best interest; they want to settle for the lowest amount possible.
 Don’t accept that settlement offer until you’ve talked to us.
 Contact us today using our online form.